ranbureand/multilingual-experiment/readme.markdown

 At first, I tried to replicate their approaches directly in the site I was working on, but this quickly backfired because it proved to be too big of a bite to chew for a designer who codes.

-Not giving up, I then opted for creating a small basic site from scratch, so that I could just focus on experimenting with multiple languages in Jekyll without any extra complexity in the picture.
+Not giving up, I then opted for creating a basic site from scratch, so that I could just focus on experimenting with multiple languages in Jekyll without any extra complexity in the picture.

-This very same repository hosts that small basic site, which I gladly share with the world as an example project hoping to be of help for anybody who is into coding a multilingual site using Jekyll.
+That very same basic site is hosted in this repository, which I gladly share with the world as an example project, hoping to help anybody who is into coding a multilingual site using Jekyll.

 ## Introduction